houdiniproject/houdini/README.md

 #### One-time setup

-You'll want to run the next commands as root or via sudo.
+You'll want to run the next commands as root or via sudo (for Ubuntu 18.04 users or anyone running ProgresSQL 10, change "postgresql-11" below to "postgresql-10").
 You could do this by typing `sudo /bin/sh` running the commands from there.

-TIP: this is the root shell.
-There's no restrictions on what you do here so be careful!
-In an Ubuntu 18.04 environment, change "postgresql-11" below to "postgresql-10" .

 ```bash
 apt update